cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 * DNS resolution
 * environment variables

-As far as the credentials to connect to PostgreSQL are concerned, you can use the secrets generated by the operator.
+For the credentials to connect to PostgreSQL, you can use the secrets generated by the operator.

 !!!
 Warning